cwfergus/failureproject/README.txt

 Version: 0.1.3.2
 -------------------------------------------------------------------------------------
 Most Recent UPDATE:
+0.1.4.0
+Added Sequence Information to the SeqName and SeqID files.
+REQUIRES NEW EXPORT.
+Also changed wording on a few thing: output save for SeqName and SeqID is now outputname_SeqName, changed summary script for more accurate description of numbers.

 0.1.3.2
 Killed package install bug, updated README, updated script to be chatty, updated filename input to be less suscipable to user input error, clarified output file readline